🔍 공개 퀴즈 검색

 What happens when an ecosystem loses a keystone species?

-1. The ecosystem structure dramatically changes or collapses ✓
+1. Ecosystem structure dramatically changes or collapses ✓

 The term 'biodiversity' refers to:

-1. Variety of life at all levels: genetic, species, and ecosystem ✓
+1. Variety of life: genetic, species, and ecosystem levels ✓

 In which ecosystem would you expect the highest primary productivity?